This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-Worth considering if you need a cheap backup pair for dry snow days and your child values appearance over water protection.
+Worth considering if you need an inexpensive backup pair for dry winter days.

 Check Latest Price